Department of Geology

 Honors & Awards

-- Elected as President of The Paleontological Society (two year term on the Paleontological Society Council as President-Elect, two as President, and two as Past-President), 2014.
+- Elected as President of The Paleontological Society (two year term on the Paleontological Society Council as President-Elect, two as President, and two as Past-President), 2014 to 2020.

 - Best Paper Award Honorable Mention, Palaios, 2014.